 Cowes can be approached safely from the north, east, and west.
 When approaching from the north, care should be taken not to infringe large vessels in the Southampton Precautionary Area (see Southampton VTS Notices to Mariners).
 Vessels over 150 metres in length have a Moving Prohibited Zone that requires smaller craft to keep a minimum of 1,000 metres ahead and 100 metres either side.
-The Precautionary Area can be avoided completely, when taking passage from Southampton Water and the River Hamble, when height of tide permits, by passing to the east of the Bramble Bank and entering Cowes via the Small Craft Channel.

 Diagram of the approaches to Cowes, fairways, and cautions.
 Download a PDF of diagram.

 All vessels approaching Cowes should do so at a safe speed, maintain a good lookout and give full consideration to other vessels, many of which are manned by inexperienced crews.